 Freight railroads operate 24/7 over more than 140,000 miles of track stretching from the great plains to low-lying coastlines, which makes their infrastructure and equipment vulnerable to extreme weather and natural disasters such as flooding.

-According to the U.S. Department of Transportation (DOT), high waters from hurricanes, flash floods and persistent heavy rains are one of the most prominent weather-related concerns railroads face.
+According to the U.S. Department of Transportation (DOT), high waters from hurricanes, tropical storms, flash floods and persistent heavy rains are one of the most prominent weather-related concerns railroads face.
 Water can weaken rail bridges, wash away the ballast that stabilizes tracks and damage sophisticated railroad signaling systems and electronic trackside equipment — all of which threatens rail service.

-Railroads are prepared for hurricanes and flooding year-round.
+Railroads are prepared for hurricanes, tropical storms and flooding year-round.

 Although flash floods can happen within a matter of minutes, railroads proactively monitor and prepare their networks for potential water-related risks every day.